JoshAshby/House-Inventory-API/README.md

 	[barcode] is the product barcode
 	[quantity] is the products new quantity at the time the entry was added (after a change has happened to the quantity) [date] is not used currently
-	[date_time] is a MySQL timestamp which is automatically set by the database for generating stats and plotting the use over time.
+	[date_time] is a MySQL timestamp which is automatically set by the database for generating stats and plotting the use over time. (removed)

 Other info:
 -----------------